Nobel Prize in Literature: Nomination and award procedure

 Each year, the Swedish Academy sends out requests for nominations of candidates for the Nobel Prize in Literature.
 Members of the Academy, members of literature academies and societies, professors of literature and language, former Nobel literature laureates, and the presidents of writers' organisations are all allowed to nominate a candidate.
-It is not allowed to nominate oneself.
+One cannot nominate oneself.

-Thousands of requests are sent out each year, and as of 2011 about 220 proposals were returned.
+Between 1901 and 1950, around 20 to 35 nominations were usually received each year.
+Since then, thousands of requests are sent out each year, and as of 2011 about 220 proposals were returned.
 These proposals must be received by the Academy by 1 February, after which they are examined by the Nobel Committee, a working group within the Academy comprising four to five members.
 By April, the committee narrows the field to around 20 candidates.
-By May, a short list of five names is approved by the Academy.
-The next four months are spent in reading and reviewing the works of the five candidates.
-In October, members of the Academy vote and the candidate who receives more than half of the votes is named the Nobel laureate in Literature.
-No one can get the prize without being on the list at least twice; thus many authors reappear and are reviewed repeatedly over the years.
+By May, a shortlist of five names is approved by the Academy.
+The next four months are spent reading and reviewing the works of the five candidates.
+In October, members of the Academy vote, and the candidate who receives more than half of the votes is named the Nobel laureate in Literature.
+No one can get the prize without being on the shortlist at least twice; thus, many authors reappear and are reviewed repeatedly over the years.
 The academicians read works in their original language, but when a candidate is shortlisted from a language that no member masters, they call on translators and oath-sworn experts to provide samples of that writer's work.
 Other elements of the process are similar to those of other Nobel Prizes.
-The Swedish Academy is composed of 18 members who are elected for life, and until 2018 not technically permitted to leave.
+The Swedish Academy is composed of 18 members who are elected for life and, until 2018, not technically permitted to leave.
 On 2 May 2018, King Carl XVI Gustaf amended the rules of the academy and made it possible for members to resign.
 The new rules also mention that a member who has been inactive in the work of the academy for more than two years can be asked to resign.
 The members of the Nobel committee are elected for a period of three years from among the members of the academy and are assisted by specially appointed expert advisers.

 The award is usually announced in October.
 Sometimes, however, the award has been announced the year after the nominal year, the latest such case being the 2018 award.
 In the midst of controversy surrounding claims of sexual assault, conflict of interest, and resignations by officials, on 4 May 2018, the Swedish Academy announced that the 2018 laureate would be announced in 2019 along with the 2019 laureate.
+Some years, such as in 1949, no candidate received the required majority of the votes, and for that reason, the prize was postponed and announced the following year.